 And it's actually rather good, despite starting to age a little now.

 Okay, you can easily argue that it's the tablet the Mini 3 should have been, and there's an infuriating drop in spec compared to the iPad Air 2 (the Mini 2 and the iPad Air were almost identical except in size, and it was awesome).
 But it's still one of the better tablets around.

 The smaller iPad thoroughly lacks the 2-in-1 versatility of the iPad Pro, but more than makes up for it with excellent portability.

 This is the iPad Air 2 in a smaller frame, which was a great base to begin with - it's obviously no longer one of the best tablets around, but it still places well on our list of the best iPads.

-The iPad Mini 4 is obviously the best smaller tablet Apple has ever created; well, I say obviously, but the Mini 3 was actually something of a backwards step.
+The iPad Mini 4 was obviously the best smaller tablet Apple had ever created at time of writing; well, I say obviously, but the Mini 3 was actually something of a backwards step.
 That device was just the Mini 2 with a new color and Touch ID, but the Mini 4 is a much better device.

 If you're torn between the large and smaller models, the key thing to know about the mini range is that it's a tablet that can actually go in your pocket.
 Not easily, admittedly, but it'll slip easily into a jacket for on-the-go slate action.

 Now available for the still-expensive £399 / $399 / AU$579 (although it's a lot cheaper at retailers on our iPad deals guide), the 128GB Wi-Fi-only model, this still isn't the budget option we've been after from Apple (and will probably never get, given the brand's lust for premium, high-cost devices), but it's much closer than the larger variants (with the exception of the new iPad 9.7).